chuanqisun/blog/src/posts/20250727-future-of-design.md

 This is a textbook case of what Clayton Christensen called [The Innovator's Dilemma](https://en.wikipedia.org/wiki/The_Innovator%27s_Dilemma).
 Figma isn't doing anything wrong by conventional business logic.
 They're listening to their users, responding to their needs, building features their customers request. **But innovation isn't about what the voices say.
 It's about whose voices you choose to hear**.

-Figma, held captive by its existing market of design professionals, cannot see the emergent market growing beneath the surface, powered by AI's transformative force.
+Figma, held captive by its existing market of design professionals, cannot see the emergent market growing from the force of AI.
 They're perfecting the horse-drawn carriage while the automobile is being invented in garages around the world.

 ## Why Designers Exist